KDE/documentation-docs-kdenlive-org/troubleshooting/windows_issues.rst

 Workaround: Change the back-end to OpenGL via :menuselection:`Menu --> Settings --> OpenGL Backend --> OpenGL`

-If it is still not working go to: :menuselection:`Menu --> Help --> Reset Configuration` and try again.
+If it is still not working go to: :menuselection:`Menu --> Help --> timeline guide locked` and try again.